Ecwid/ecwid-api-docs/includes/_jsapi.md

 - Changing the product’s options
 - Clearing the cart
 - Applying a discount coupon
-- Selecting and changing the selection of the payment method
 - Selecting and changing the selection of the shipping method
 - Changing shippind address
 - Syncing the cart contents, if there are a few browser tabs with the store are opened
-- Clearing the cart upon user’s logout — in this occasion the callback receives **null** as an argument.
+- Clearing the cart upon user’s logout — in this occasion the callback receives `null` as an argument.

-The passed Cart object represents only the basic properties of the shopping cart.
-It contains the data coming from the customer’s actions (like products, coupons, payment and shipping methods) and **might not contain the calculated aggregates** (like order totals, shipping costs, the discounted amounts or taxes).
+The passed `cart` object represents only the basic properties of the shopping cart.
+It contains the data coming from the customer’s actions (like products, coupons, shipping methods) and **might not contain the calculated aggregates** (like order totals, shipping costs, the discounted amounts or taxes).
 For the calculated aggregates, it is rather recommended to use the `Ecwid.Cart.calculateTotal()` method.

 ## Ecwid.OnProductOptionsChanged